-{\em Example 1 - continued:} Let us consider Fig.~\ref{fig:example_backpressure_diffmax}(b) for Diff-Max operation. (i) Routing: at time $t$, node $i$ makes routing decision for flows $1$ and $2$ based on queue backlogs $\tilde{D}_{i,j}^{s}(t)$ and $\tilde{D}_{i,k}^{s}(t)$, where $s \in \{1,2\}$.
-This decision is made at the network layer and the routed packets are inserted in the link layer queues.
-Note that in classical backpressure, routed packets are scheduled jointly, \ie when a packet is routed, it should be transmitted if the corresponding links are activated.
-Hence, both algorithms should make decision jointly in classical backpressure.
-However, in our scheme, a packet may be routed at time $t$, and scheduled and transmitted at a later time $t+T$ where $T>0$. (ii) Scheduling: at the link layer, links are activated and packets are transmitted based on per-link queue sizes; $V_{i,j}$, $V_{i,k}$, and $\boldsymbol C(t)$.
-The details of Diff-Max are provided in Section~\ref{sec:opt2}. $\blacksquare$
+{\em Example 1 - continued:} Let us consider Fig.~\ref{fig:example_backpressure_diffmax}(b) for Diff-Max operation. (i) Routing: at time $t$, node $i$ makes routing decision for flows $1$ and $2$ based on queue backlogs $\tilde{D}_{i,j}^{s}(t)$ and $\tilde{D}_{i,k}^{s}(t)$.
+This decision is made at the network layer and the routed packets are inserted into the link layer queues.
+Note that in backpressure, routed packets are scheduled jointly, \ie when a packet is routed, it should be transmitted if the corresponding links are activated.
+Hence, both algorithms should make the decision jointly in backpressure.
+However, in Diff-Max, a packet may be routed at time $t$, and scheduled and transmitted at a later time $t+T$ where $T>0$. (ii) Scheduling: at the link layer, links are activated and packets are transmitted based on per-link queue sizes; $V_{i,j}$, $V_{i,k}$, and $\boldsymbol C(t)$.
+The details of Diff-Max are provided in Section~\ref{sec:opt2}. $\Box$